carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 _"says"_, and what the program _means_.
 And that's where runtime errors come in, which add another level of difficulty to the implementation themselves.

-I'm not even through realising how hard error messages are, and in that context one of the biggest lessons from all of this is to not take for granted the excellent work done in most major programming languages.
+I'm not even through realizing how hard error messages are, and in that context one of the biggest lessons from all of this is to not take for granted the excellent work done in most major programming languages.